The Meaning of Spiritual Entrepreneurship

 A more whole path asks for something else.
 It asks you to become a steward of the work you're here to do.
 That means respecting your gifts and learning to package them.
 Trusting your read on things while you sharpen your skills.
 Standing grounded enough to hold money, visibility, and leadership without flinching.

-In practice it's less dramatic than people expect.
+In practice, spiritual entrepreneurship is less dramatic than people expect.
 Not always incense and oracle cards and cosmic language.
 Sometimes it's writing clearer copy, because confusion doesn't serve anyone.
 Other times it's raising your rates, since undercharging keeps you shaky.
 Or it's just tightening the offer so the work can actually land.

 There's also a willingness to grow.
 Spiritual entrepreneurs aren't meant to stay small because small feels safer.
 Growth can be sacred too.
 More reach and steadier revenue can be an extension of service, as long as you build them on purpose.